crossbario/crossbar/docs/Installation-on-Linux.rst

     snap install crossbar

+.. note:: For our PyPy variant, install crossbar-pypy instead.
 .. note:: Snaps are strictly confined to their environment, so is it not possible to access arbitrary binaries on your system.
 Because of it some functionalities of Crossbar may not work.

 CentOS 7